Ernest Singer: Biography

 Singer was born in the United States and came to Japan at age 12 with his parents, who were in the U.S. military.
 His father was a computer engineer.
 Singer returned briefly to the United States to attend Yale.

 Over the years he was involved in a variety of businesses including real estate, travel, promotion and computers.
 He became interested in the wine business, and started Millesimes, a wine importer.
 He hired Denis Dubourdieu, professor of oenology at the University of Bordeaux to help him make his own wine using the Japanese Koshu grape.
 He involved other Japanese winemakers in this effort as well, creating a new interest in Koshu.
 He incorporated his winemaking enterprise as Asagiri Wine Company and was able to get the EU to accept the first Japanese wine for import.
 The winery was later renamed to Fujisan Winery.

 Winemaking

 Koshu grape

 Singer chose to focus on the Koshu grape because he felt it would produce wines that would complement Japanese cuisine.
 Koshu is a white grape that is thought to have been brought to Japan over the Silk Road from Europe centuries ago.
 DNA testing suggests that it is a hybrid of Vitis vinifera, a European wine grape species.

 The popularity of Koshu had been declining over the years, with the area under cultivation in Yamanashi Prefecture declining by over 50% and reaching a low in 2010.
-After that, cultivation again begin to increase.
+After that, cultivation again began to increase.
 Because of Koshu's growing international recognition, Yamanashi was able to use Koshu to achieve the highest Japanese wine production of any prefecture.
 Yamanashi has worked to increase the land under cultivation and set a target for the production of 1,000 tons of Koshu in 2025.